Ymurakami0910/Portfolio/README.md

 Features
 1. Animations
 GSAP and GSAP ScrollTrigger were used extensively to create dynamic animations:
-Clouds gently floating across the screen.
+Clouds gently float across the screen.
 Airplanes flying through the background.
 General screen triggers for page scrolling
 2. Interactive Elements